superhero/js.core/README.md

 ## Routing

 The route process will go through each entity and push every match to an array.
-Then flatten the object up to where the first dispatcher is found.
+Then flatten the object up to where the first endpoint is found.

 ### Routing › Example